Twujira/TigistData110/Markdown-Exercise.md

 2. Database administration
   - Security
-      - Grant and Deny Roles
+      - Grant, Deny, or Revoke user accesses and roles
   - Maintenance
      - Backup and disaster recovery
      - Migration (ETL is one of the ways to complete a migration process)